skyciv/intro-to-programming-and-api/lessons/04-flow-control-and-if-statements/README.md

 ## Accuracy of calculations on computers

-One thing to note when comparing non-integer numbers in programming code, is _floating point precision_<a id = "Wikipedia" href="https://en.wikipedia.org/wiki/Floating-point_arithmetic">.
+One thing to note when comparing non-integer numbers in programming code, is <a href="https://en.wikipedia.org/wiki/Floating-point_arithmetic">floating point precision</a>.
 What this basically means, is that numbers can be guaranteed to be accurate to only 15 significant figures.
 So you could define a variable like 10.0, but when saved to memory, this variable will get slightly distorted.
 When you subsequently print this variable, you could see something like: 10.0000000000004.